pnpm/pnpm.io/versioned_docs/version-5.x/cli/exec.md

 the command immediately in all matching packages, with prefixed streaming output.

-This is the preferred option for processes that take a long time to run, exempli gratia, running a build process with the watch flag over a large number of packages.
+This is the preferred option for processes that take a long time to run.
+For example, running a build process with the watch flag over a large number of packages.